ENGR 100-600 | University of Michigan

 - Predicted efficiency, $\eta$, based on above items

-- Hydrostatic
+- Heave

-- Hydrodynamic
+- Surge

 Advice From Your Instructors

-This presentation is meant to encourage an honest discussion with the experts that you talk to during the Preliminary Design Review.
+This presentation is meant to encourage an honest discussion with the experts that you talk to during the Detailed Design Review.
 Therefore, you want to include as much detail as you can on your ROV design.
 If there are still a few small, open questions, that’s okay!
 Just make sure that you make it obvious that those decisions will be made in, say, the next week.

 The hard part about having an honest discussion about your design is that people will ask you direct questions about your design: Why did you put the thruster here instead of here?
 Why didn’t you put the payload here?
 That coefficient of drag doesn’t seem right… These types of questions can (and often do) feel like personal attacks, even though they are not intended to be!
 You’ve spent a lot of time and effort coming up with this ROV design, and when we spend a lot of time on something, we really want everyone to tell us how wonderful and amazing and perfect that thing is.
 But we also need to make sure this design is the best that it can be, and no design is perfect in the beginning.

-To prepare yourself for both the presentation and the Q&A session afterwards, remind yourself that the goal is to have a better, more feasible ROV design on the other side of this Preliminary Design Review.
+To prepare yourself for both the presentation and the Q&A session afterwards, remind yourself that the goal is to have a better, more feasible ROV design on the other side of this Detailed Design Review.
 Keep these things in mind:

 - You know more about your design than your reviewers do.
 Be able to talk through your design rationale to support your decisions.
 Your reviewer might have just misunderstood you!